 To understand how dire the condition is, let us take a look at Delhi's air quality index (AQI) right after the Diwali festival (2019).
 The air quality index is a gauge of the levels of the PM2.5 particulate matter in the air.
 When the AQI is 0-50 it is a good reading, when 51 - 100 it is satisfactory, and between 101-200 is moderate.
 Most of Delhi recorded AQI over 425 which is considered to be a "severe" emergency.
 In some parts of the city, the AQI went up to 700 and the toxic haze that shrouded the city made it difficult for children, senior citizens, and patients to breathe.
 Ghaziabad, Noida, and Faridabad recorded an AQI over 430.

 Here are some of the top reasons behind the soaring pollution levels in Delhi NCR -

-- Approximately 35 million tonnes of crop are set on fire in the farmlands surrounding the national capital.
-This releases smoke, dust and contaminants in the air.
+- Approximately 35 million tonnes of crops are set on fire in the farmlands surrounding the national capital.
+This releases smoke, dust, and contaminants in the air.

 - Vehicular pollution is one of the greatest contaminants in Delhi.
 Vehicular emissions add to the carbon monoxide levels in Delhi air.